-Blatter’s brochure, ghost-written by some git who has no clue about what life really was like inside FIFA, depicts him as a liar to those who know the truth.
+Blatter’s brochure, ghost-written by someone who has no clue about what life really was like inside FIFA, depicts him as a liar to those who know the truth.

 While crucially involved with convincing the “old” Emir that a Qatar World Cup would be the cat’s whiskers, he fought tooth and nail against Qatar after they won the Bid.
 He tried everything and used all ruses, tricks and methods to get the World Cup away from them.
-But he claimed all along – to the new Emir – how he was proud of the first World Cup in the Middle East.
-His brochure, the thing he calls a book, doesn’t tell the truth about that either.
-His memory is selective, and the writer who took down the thoughts to put them into half-way useful German language, just couldn’t do better than he did: it s mediocre at best and embarrassing throughout, if you know who the alleged provider of input is.
+All along claiming – to the new Emir – how he was proud of the first World Cup in the Middle East.
+His brochure, doesn’t tell the truth about that either.
+His memory is selective, and the writer who took down the thoughts to put them into half-way useful German language, just couldn’t do better than he did.
+It’s mediocre at best and embarrassing throughout, if you know who the alleged provider of input is.

 If you want to waste CHF 41.90 on a ‘biography’, don’t.
 It’s not worth the paper it is printed on.